Policies and Resources

 - This policy sets forth the resources available to students, describes prohibited conduct, and establishes procedures for responding to sexual misconduct incidents that include sexual assault, sexual harassment and other unwelcome behaviors.

-- U.S. Department of Education’s Office for Civil Rights: Information on Title IX
+- U.S. Dept. of Education’s Office for Civil Rights: Frequently Asked Questions about Sex Discrimination & Title IX

 - The United States Department of Education’s Office for Civil Rights (OCR) is the enforcement agency for Title IX.
 The OCR publishes information on Title IX on its website.